Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Interface Naming Terminology¶

-All interfaces on pfSense can be assigned any name desired, but they all start with default names: WAN, LAN, and OPT.
+All interfaces on a pfSense® router/firewall can be assigned any name desired, but they all start with default names: WAN, LAN, and OPT.

 Short for Wide Area Network, WAN is the untrusted public network outside of the firewall.
 In other words, the WAN interface is the firewall’s connection to the Internet or other upstream network.
 In a multi-WAN deployment, WAN is the first or primary Internet connection.

 At a minimum, the firewall must have one interface, and that is WAN.